Treatment for Anxiety in Dubai

 Answer:

 If an organic problem such as asthma or some problems on your heart were excluded, then you probably have an anxiety disorder.
-In such situation it’s essential to seek help from a qualified mental health professional.
+In such a situation, it’s essential to seek help from a qualified mental health professional.
 Our psychiatrist or psychologist can assess your symptoms, provide a diagnosis, and recommend an appropriate treatment plan tailored to your needs.

 Managing anxiety without medication?